jiangzz-lab/task-manager/README.md

 - Add, edit, delete, and complete tasks
 - Each task has a name, category (measurement, simulation, analysis, software, hardware), and optional details
+- Tasks have a priority field that determines their order in the list
 - Option to display or hide task details (default is hidden)
 - Clean, simple interface with easy-to-recognize icons and fonts
 - Responsive design that adapts to different screen sizes
+- Persistent database storage across container restarts

 ## Tech Stack